 Named after the Meknassi Berber tribe that settled in this area in the 10th century, Meknes became popular with Andalusian migrants who settled there during the 14th century.
 They had a profound influence on the local craft industry.

 Meknes embroidery is similar to Fes and Sale embroidery and is a good compromise of these two styles as well as the local Amazigh influence.
-This style, also known as Terz Maknassi uses a wide variety of colours including red, yellow, orange, green, brown, black, and sometimes blue, on a fine cream-coloured Muslin base fabric.
+This style, also known as Terz Maknassi uses a wide variety of colours including red, yellow, orange, green, brown, black, and sometimes blue, on a fine cream-coloured muslin base fabric.
 This fabric is too fine to count threads and the embroiderers have to trust their eyes and sense of balance to keep the designs straight and aligned.

 Meknes embroidery is stitched with thicker silk ensuring greater durability even though the patterns are less than straight and a bit courser than their Fes or Sale counterparts.
-The outline of the motifs and the Couching allows the colours to stand out from each other.
+The outline of the motifs and the couching allows the colours to stand out from each other.
 Straight stitch, open chain stitch and diagonal stitch are typically used for motifs and reinforced serpentine stitch are used for filling in big areas.
 Sometimes silk tassels are added at the edges and corners.

 Tetouan mirror cover or tenchifa.